Adrien Agreste: In the main series

 In the sixth season, as shown in the special Miraculous World London, after learning of his father's death sacrificing himself to end Hawk Moth's threat for good from Ladybug, Adrien is devastated.
 Nathalie becomes his parental guardian and surrogate mother due to Adrien having lost both his mother and father now, while Amelie is still in London with Felix.
 He is able to meet his paternal and maternal grandparents in Johnny and Gabrielle Grassette and Lord Emil and Lady Milly Graham de Vanily, and convinces them to allow him to stay in Paris with Nathalie, Marinette, and all his friends.
 As Cat Noir, he helps Ladybug with encouraging the team to unlock their adult Miraculous powers, before Ladybug dubs the team "The Miraculers", and continues to fight against the akumatized champions of the new Butterfly Miraculous holder that succeeded Hawk Moth.
 Many residents of Paris offer their condolences to Adrien over his father's death, but when one resident takes his praise of Gabriel too far, Adrien uses the opportunity to finally vent his pent-up anger towards his father for the abuse he put up with before his death and why his dad changed from the one he remembered when he was younger who still loved him deeply then to the heartless, emotionless statue he was before he sacrificed himself to rid the world of Hawk Moth forever.
+After falling for a ploy by the school bullies Ray, Loic, and Nelson to break up him and Marinette, when he discovers the truth, he is too late to save Marinette from being akumatized into "Heartfixer", but is able to grab her into a hug, explain what happened, apologize, and beg for her forgiveness, convincing her to break free and return to normal, restoring their relationship.
+Later, he attempts to make a documentary about his father, and speaks to Nathalie, Tomoe, and his aunt Amelie for what they knew of the good in Gabriel, even asking to speak to Ladybug about what she knew during Gabriel's final moments.
+This later convinces him to turn part of his mansion into a museum for his father, since he now had some closure, but unknown to him, Marinette, consumed with guilt over lying to him, decides she'll have to break up with him if she can't bring herself to tell him the truth and continues to lie to him.